ankraft/ACME-oneM2M-CSE-mkdocs/docs/howtos/ExportResources.md

 2. This function generates a unique number that is used for various identifiers.
 3. This function creates a resource in the CSE using the *curl* command line tool.
 The function takes four arguments: the originator, the resource type, the resource representation, and the parent resource's URL.
 4. From here on the script creates the resources.
 The `createResource` function is called with the originator, the resource type, the resource representation, and the parent resource's URL.

+## Exporting ContentInstances

+Similar to exporting other resources, content instances from &lt;container> and &lt;timeSeries> resources can be exported via the text UI as a CSV[^1] file or copied as CSV data to the clipboard.
+This may be useful for backing up content or exporting data for further analysis.

+[^1]: Comma-separated values

+!!!
+Note
+	Exporting data from &lt;flexContainerInstances> is not supported at the moment.

+When selecting a &lt;container> or &lt;timeSeries> resource in the text UI the tab *Services* offers the service "Export Instances".
+When clicking on the "Export CSV" button a CSV file with the content and other information is exported to a file in the *tmp* directory under the CSE's root directory.
+When clicking on the "Copy CSV" button the CSV data is copied to the clipboard.